Flowering Cherry Collection FAQ

 This meandering path located to the east of Cherry Esplanade is lined with extravagant, pink-flowering Prunus ‘Kanzan’ trees that form a delightful bower near the end of cherry blossom season.
 While most cherry blossoms have 5 petals, ‘Kanzan’ is a double flowering cultivar with up to 28 petals on each bloom.
 Cherry Walk was created in 1921 with trees purchased from a Long Island nursery.
 The two higan trees at the north end of Cherry Walk date back to this original planting and are the oldest in the collection.

-More: Take a virtual tour of Cherry Esplanade during cherry blossom season.
+More: Take a virtual walk around Cherry Esplanade during cherry blossom season.

-A magnificent pair of Prunus serrulata ‘Shogetsu’ frames the north end of Osborne Garden, greeting visitors who enter by the Eastern Parkway entrance.
-Other cultivars found on the north end of Osborne Garden include P. ‘Shirotae’, P. ‘Hatazakura’, P. ‘Kanzan’, and P. ‘Takasago.’
+A magnificent pair of Prunus ‘Shogetsu’ frames the north end of Osborne Garden, greeting visitors who enter by the Eastern Parkway entrance.
+Other cultivars found on the north end of Osborne Garden include P. ‘Shirotae’, P. ‘Hatazakura’, P. ‘Kanzan’, and P. ‘Takasago’.

 Plant Family Collection

 BBG’s Bonsai Collection includes about a dozen cherry trees, which are displayed when they are in bloom.
-You’ll also find cherries planted on the Overlook slope, along Washington Avenue, at the Washington Avenue Entrance (across from the Gift Shop) and near the Fragrance Garden.
+You’ll also find cherries planted on the Overlook slope, along Washington Avenue, at the Washington Avenue entrance (across from the Garden Shop) and near the Fragrance Garden.